swanson122/Basic-file-manipulation-GitHub/README.md

 less RNASeq_Data/SRR1649142.sra_2.fastq
 ```
 Count the number of lines in each fastq file to see if they match.
-They represent the forward and reverse reads from a paired end RNA sequencing experiment.
+The files represent the forward and reverse reads from a paired end RNA sequencing experiment.
 Do you expect them to match?
 ```
 cat RNASeq_Data/SRR1649142.sra_1.fastq | wc -l